zhengsx/rlcard/README.md

 Please refer to the [Documents](docs/README.md) for general introductions.
 API documents are available at our [website](http://www.rlcard.org).

 ## Available Environments
-We provide a complexity estimation for the games on several aspects. **InfoSet Number:** the number of information set; **Avg.
+We provide a complexity estimation for the games on several aspects. **InfoSet Number:** the number of information sets; **Avg.
 InfoSet Size:** the average number of states in a single information set; **Action Size:** the size of the action space. **Name:** the name that should be passed to `env.make` to create the game environment.

 | Game                                                                                                                                                                                           | InfoSet Number  | Avg.
 InfoSet Size | Action Size | Name            | Status     |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-------------: | :---------------: | :---------: | :-------------: | :--------: |